 Benefits of best practice for businesses

-By following best practices, you can:
+By following best practices and benchmarking against other businesses, you can:

 - become more competitive